-- Rape: A person (A) commits an offence of rape if: there is intentional penetration of the vagina, anus or mouth of another person (B) with his penis, (B) does not consent to the penetration and (A) does not reasonably believe that (B) consents. - Assault by penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina, anus or mouth of another person (B) with a part of her/his body or anything else, the penetration is sexual, (B) does not consent to the penetration and (A) does not reasonably believe that (B) consents. - Sexual assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, (B) does not consent to the touching and (A) does not reasonably believe that (B) consents.
+anus or mouth of another person (B) with a part of We will utilise the Children who pose a her/his body or anything else, the penetration is Risk to Children School Safety Plan sexual, (B) does not consent to the penetration and produced by the local authority.
+(A) does not reasonably believe that (B) consents.
+In assessing and responding to harmful Sexual assault: A person (A) commits an offence of sexualised behaviour, we will follow the • sexual assault if: s/he intentionally touches another local good practice guidance Safeguarding-guidance/children who person (B), the touching is sexual, (B) does not abuse others including child on child consent to the touching and (A) does not reasonably believe that (B) consents. abuse harmful sexual behaviour to enable provision of effective support to any child affected by this type of abuse.